(See also Overview of Prion Diseases.)

 Acquired CJD probably accounts for < 1% of cases.
 It has occurred after the ingestion of beef contaminated by prions (in variant CJD [vCJD]).
 Iatrogenic CJD (iCJD) has been acquired via use of cadaveric corneal or dural transplants, stereotactic intracerebral electrodes, or growth hormone prepared from human pituitary glands (2).
 About half of iCJD cases involve changes similar to those of Alzheimer disease, suggesting that in iCJD, a disorder that resembles Alzheimer disease (in addition to CJD) can be acquired iatrogenically (3).

 vCJD is a rare acquired form of CJD.
-Most cases have occurred in the United Kingdom (UK), which had 178 cases as of November 2016, compared with 53 cases in all other European and non-European countries. vCJD occurs after ingestion of beef from cattle with bovine spongiform encephalopathy (BSE), also called mad cow disease.
+Most cases have occurred in the United Kingdom (UK), which had 178 cases as of February 3, 2020, compared with 54 cases in all other European and non-European countries as of December 2019. vCJD occurs after ingestion of beef from cattle with bovine spongiform encephalopathy (BSE), also called mad cow disease.

 In the early 1980s, because of relaxed regulations for processing animal by-products, contaminated tissue, probably from sheep infected with scrapie or cattle infected with BSE, introduced the scrapie prion protein (PrPSc) into cattle feed.
 Hundreds of thousands of cattle developed BSE.
 Despite widespread exposure, relatively few people who ate meat from affected cattle developed vCJD.